heptarch/heptarch.github.io/drafts/tarkovsky.md

   </p>

-Via di San Niccolò is a crabbed, serpentine network of alleys, wandering like the handwriting of a drunken lover---at once intimate and disorienting---across the parchment of the Oltrarno quarter.
+Via di San Niccolò is a crabbed, serpentine network of alleys, wandering like the handwriting of a drunken lover <!-- ---at once intimate and disorienting--- -->
+across the parchment of the Oltrarno quarter.
 It is a great favourite of locals; slyly regarding each other over their amari, they watch from neighbouring bars as the sun sets and shadows slink down the laneways and past the tower of San